 A boar hair brush is perfect if you are on a budget.
 They are often very accessible and extremely affordable.
 Boar bristle brushes are yellow or blonde in color, often scratchy or scritchy and are really good for exfoliation because of the natural characteristics of boar hair.
 They often have really good back bone, as the hairs are really strong and dense.

 BREAK IN TIP: Boar hair brushes can take a bit of time to break in, they get better with time as the hair develops split ends.
 If you want to speed up the break in process of your boar hair brush, you can completely submerge and soak the brush, handle included, in cold water for 2-3 days.
 This soaking process can expedite the break in process of your boar hair shaving brush, softening the bristles and flaring the knot.
+For what not to do, also see 6 Shaving Brush Mistakes to Avoid.

 There are several grades of badger hair used for shaving brushes.
 They include: Pure Badger, Best Badger, Super Badger and Silvertip Badger.
 Each grade has a different price point, look and feel depending on the brand.